designfrontier/offlinefirstworkshop/readme.md

 ### So what do we have in Step 3?
 A working build, and some appcache goodness.

+run `gulp build` and check it out!
+You will need to edit one line in the `manifest.appcache` it generates in the `/built` folder.
+In the `CACHE` `section add /global-libs/action/packages/latest/action.min.js`

+Now hitting `/built` even works when you shut off the node server because it is cached by the appcache.

 Some new files to check out:

 1. /views/built.ejs
 1. /gulpfile.js
 1. /package.json
+1. /public/built/manifest.appcache